eggry/misalignment/README.md

 __[Execution]__
 Simply run the command `./run.sh E1`.

+__[Results]__
+Results are saved in the `results/E1` folder.
+The evaluated ASR, ACC, and ACC (LitGPT) are also output to the console.
+These results generally align with the Llama row of TABLE VI.
+This indicates that Llama has good safety alignment and performance.

 ### Experiment (E2)
 __[3 human-minutes, 15 GPU-minutes]__
 Attempt to break the safety guardrail of Llama by modifying system prompts, then evaluate the corresponding model harmfulness.